MobinaFarooque/MobinaFarooque/README.md

 ## Hi there 👋

+I am a multidisciplinary professional and microbial sciences graduate with a unique blend of technical expertise, leadership experience, and social impact drive.
+My journey bridges laboratory sciences, organizational management, and community action—enabling me to lead teams, drive awareness campaigns, and build tangible value in both corporate and social sectors.

+Currently serving as the POSH Committee Head at The Wealth Finder, I have been recognized with the Best Chairperson Award of the Month (2024) for fostering safe, compliant, and empathetic workplace environments.
+My commitment to professional excellence is further supported by an HRM certification from Akaro Consulting Firm, equipping me with core people-management skills.

+My scientific foundation was built through advanced training in Spirulina Cultivation Technology (Microbiology Society of India, 2021) and Industrially Relevant Food Safety & Microbiology (UGC-sponsored, 2020), along with certifications in Intellectual Property Rights (University of Delhi, 2018) and Industry-Academia Interaction (MagGenome, 2019).
+These have given me a rigorous, application-oriented mindset.

+Beyond academics, I have led as Technical Head & Treasurer of the Microbiologist Society, India (2020–2022)—managing budgets, graphic design, national-level quizzes, and technical operations.
+I have also driven fundraising campaigns for Jankalyan Multipurpose Education Society (2021) and conceptualized HPV Kavach: A campaign against cancer (2021) to drive preventive health awareness.

+My commitment to service is reflected in volunteering with Team Everest (old age home visit, 25-day goal setting mentorship for an underprivileged student, awareness drives), Youth Empowerment Foundation, and Rotaract Club of Rever.
+I have consistently upgraded myself through workshops on financial literacy, applied bioinformatics, career development, and post-COVID health & media awareness.

+I bring together science, leadership, compliance, and compassion—ready to contribute to roles that value integrity, innovation, and impact.

 <!--
 **MobinaFarooque/MobinaFarooque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.